-We intend to use approximately \$1.1 million to commence Phase II clinical trials of phenoxodiol as a monotherapy in earlier stage cancers, and we intend to use approximately \$4.2 million to commence Phase II clinical trials of phenoxodiol in combinational therapy with other anti-cancer drugs for late stage chemo-resistant tumors.
+2,080,000 shares (2,392,000 shares if the over-allotment option is exercised in full) of common stock underlying the earlier stage cancers, and we intend to use approximately \$4.2 million to commence Phase II clinical trials of phenoxodiol in combinational therapy with other anti-cancer drugs for late stage chemo-resistant tumors.
 Actual amounts spent on these planned clinical trials may change subject to satisfactory results of ongoing clinical trials.
-We intend to use the balance for other corporate purposes, including potential payments to Novogen under the terms of the license agreement, potential licensing of other cancer compounds developed by Novogen and potential expansion of the clinical trial program for phenoxodiol to include other forms of cancer.
+We intend to use the balance for other corporate purposes, including potential payments to Novogen under the terms of the license agreement, potential licensing of other cancer compounds developed by Novogen and potential expansior of the clinical trial program for phenoxodiol to include other forms of cancer.